SuzanneNL/star-trail-photography/README.md

 #### Color choices
 Star trail photography takes place during the night.
 It made sense to make my website dark as the night.
 My main goal with this dark background, is to make the banner and images in the gallery POP!
 It attracts the eye of the user to the beautiful light of the stars.
 The images are the center of this website.
 This is also why the buttons are fairly dull.
 Most of them are grey or white with a white or black hover effect, and don't stand out that much.
 The sign up button attracts more attention because of its white color in the navigation bar.
 This is intentional, because as the creator of this website, I want my website to become a platform with many users that want to share their work.
 The flash messages give feedback to the user about whether his actions have worked and are therefore quite important.
 At first, the text was just in white, like the rest of the content on the website.
 But I chose for green and red colors instead (and icons) to make it immediately clear if something has worked or gone wrong.
+Also, I use a red color (=attention!) in modals that warn a user when he wants to delete his image or profile.
-In total, 8 colors are used:
+In total, 9 colors are used:
 - ![#171717](https://placehold.it/15/171717/000000?text=+) #171717 Nero
 - ![#A2A2A0](https://placehold.it/15/A2A2A0/000000?text=+) #A2A2A0 Mountain Mist
 - ![#000000](https://placehold.it/15/000000/000000?text=+) #000000 Black